SSWConsulting/SSW.Rules.Content/rules/use-prefixes-to-improve-code-review-communication/rule.md

 :::

 :::greybox
-@bob-northwind
+Hi @bob-northwind

-**suggestion**: This code could be better optimized.
+**Suggestion**: This code could be better optimized.

 It is not critical but there are a few minor improvements that can be applied to increase performance.
 :::

 ::: good